synacktiv/bip/doc/index.rst

 Bip is a project which aimed to simplify the usage of python for interacting with IDA.
-Its main goals are to facilitate the usage of python in the interactive console of IDA and for writting plugins.
-In a more general way the goal is to automate the recurent task done through the python API.
-Bip is also developped for providing a more oriented object, a "python-like" API and a real documentation.
+Its main goals are to facilitate the usage of python in the interactive console of IDA and for writing plugins.
+In a more general way the goal is to automate the recurrent task done through the python API.
+Bip is also developxped for providing a more oriented object, a "python-like" API and a *real* documentation.

-This code is not complete and a lot of features are still missing.
-Development is prioritize on what people ask for and what the developers use, so do not hesitate to make PR, Feature Request and Issues (including for the documentation).
+This code is not complete, and a lot of features are still missing.
+Development is prioritized on what people ask for and what the developers use, so do not hesitate to make PR, Feature Request and Issues (including for the documentation).